A scaling analysis of a cat and mouse Markov chain: Continuous time Markov chains

 is a local martingale for any function $f$ on ${\cal S}$.
-This implies that $(M(S(t)))$ is a Markov process with $Q$-matrix $Q$, i.e. that $(M(S(t)))$ has the same distribution as $(C(t))$.
-See Rogers and Williams~\cite{Rogers:06}. \end{proof}
+This implies that $(M(S(t)))$ is a Markov process with $Q$-matrix $Q$, that is, that $(M(S(t)))$ has the same distribution as $(C(t))$.
+See Rogers and Williams \cite{Rogers06}. \end{pf*}